-After an assessment and recommendation for hypnotherapy by a UC San Diego Moores Cancer Center psychiatrist or psychologist, a specially trained and certified clinical hypnotherapist will conduct further assessment.
+After an assessment and recommendation for hypnotherapy by a UC San Diego Health psychiatrist or psychologist, a specially trained and certified clinical hypnotherapist will conduct further assessment.
 The patient and therapists will work collaboratively to determine which techniques will be most effective for the patient's individual needs.

 The patient and therapist may develop personally tailored practice assignments that will help to empower the patient to bring back balance and peace of mind, as well as to let go of physical tension between sessions.
 This may include learning self-hypnosis.
 This combination of teaching, guidance, and practice can be an especially effective compliment to all other treatments.

 Additional techniques that may be used during hypnotherapy sessions as appropriate include guided imagery, mindful breathing, energy work, mantra work, and progressive muscle relaxation.